-Teaching and Learning in Higher Education will feature compact, practical books about how to teach at the college level.
-Series books will be attentive to challenges and opportunities related to new technologies and will incorporate the latest insights from the burgeoning field of cognitive science to impart perspectives on how students actually learn.
-Emphasizing the importance of “books written by human beings,” the series promises to provide a welcome antidote to jargon-heavy prose more typical of books about higher education.
-All books in the series will have a solid theoretical foundation in the learning sciences, offer practical strategies to working faculty, and provide guidance for further reading and study.
+Teaching and Learning in Higher Education features compact, practical books about how to teach at the college level.
+Series books are attentive to challenges and opportunities related to new technologies and incorporate the latest insights from the burgeoning field of cognitive science to impart perspectives on how students actually learn.
+Emphasizing the importance of “books written by human beings,” the series provides a welcome antidote to jargon-heavy prose more typical of books about higher education.
+All books in the series have a solid theoretical foundation in the learning sciences, offer practical strategies to working faculty, and provide guidance for further reading and study.

 James M. Lang is professor of English and the Director of the Center for Teaching Excellence at Assumption College.
-He writes a monthly column on teaching for the Chronicle of Higher Education and is the author of several books, including Cheating Lessons: Learning from Academic Dishonesty (Harvard); On Course: A Week-by-Week Guide to Your First Semester of College Teaching (Harvard); and Life on the Tenure Track: Lessons from the First Year (Johns Hopkins).
-He is a member of the Fulbright Senior Specialist roster in higher education.
+He writes a monthly column on teaching for the Chronicle of Higher Education and is the author of several books, including Small Teaching: Everyday Lessons from the Science of Learning (Wiley); Cheating Lessons: Learning from Academic Dishonesty (Harvard); On Course: A Week-by-Week Guide to Your First Semester of College Teaching (Harvard); and Life on the Tenure Track: Lessons from the First Year (Johns Hopkins).

 For more information:

-Authors interested in submitting proposals for consideration should contact series editor James M. Lang at email@example.com or Derek Krissoff at West Virginia University Press at email@example.com.
+Authors interested in submitting proposals for consideration should contact series editor James M. Lang at email@example.com, Michelle D. Miller at firstname.lastname@example.org, or Derek Krissoff at West Virginia University Press at email@example.com.